ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-apps/cuuimake/src/cuuimake.md

     CuEpWriterFactory cu_ep_w_fac;
 \endcode

-and if we promoted a QWidget to a *QuInputOutput*, the lines of the needed *cuuimake-quio.conf* file would have to be like this:
+and if we promoted a QWidget to a *MyAttributeHistoryTree*, the lines of the needed *cuuimake-historytree.conf* file would have to be like this:

 \code
-QuInputOutput,cumbiaepics,CumbiaEpics *,CuEpReaderFactory,CuEpWriterFactory
+MyAttributeHistoryTree,cumbiaepics,CumbiaEpics *,CuEpReaderFactory
 \endcode

 #### cuuimake and make